wangziqi2013/wangziqi2013.github.io/_posts/2019-12-24-understand-zsim-cc-sim.markdown

 `access()` call is the finish time of the operation, assuming no contention (if contention is not simulated, then it is the actual completion time of the operation, as in our case).

-Cache objects also inherit from the base class, `BaseCache`, which defines another interface call, `invalidate()`.
-This function call does not take `MemReq` as argument, but instead, takes the address of the line, the invalidation type, and a boolean flag pointer to indicate to the caller whether the invalidated line is dirty (and hence a write back to lower level cache is required).
+Cache objects also inherit from the base class, `BaseCache`, which itself inherits from `MemObject`, and defines another interface call, `invalidate()`.
+This function call does not take `MemReq` as argument, but instead, it takes the address of the line, the invalidation type, and a boolean flag pointer to indicate to the caller whether the invalidated line is dirty (and hence a write back to lower level cache is required).
+Note that in zSim, the `invalidate()` call only invalidiates the block in the current cache object, and indicates to the caller via the boolean flag whether a write back is induced by the invalidation.
+It is therefore the caller's responsibility to write back the dirty block to the lower level using a PUTX transaction, as we will see below.
+The return value of `invalidate()` is also the response time of the operation.

+Overall, the cache object interface in zSim is rather simple: `access()` implements how the cache handles reads and writes from upper levels. `invalidate()` implements how the cache handles invalidations from the processor or lower levels (depending on the position of the cache object in the hierarchy).
+Both methods are blocking: A begin time (absolute cycle number) is taken as part of the argument, and a finish time is returned as the cycle the operation completes.

+## MemReq object